whinee/whines_crossfiledialog/docs/README.md

 Guys, I really don't know why, but why does QT and Kdialog have the same UI in my computer?
 Can someone who knows open an issue and explain it to me?
 Thank you!

+Edit: The explanation has been provided in [this issue comment](https://github.com/maikelwever/crossfiledialog/issues/8#issuecomment-2640213041).

-If you know how to add the fil picker for MacOS, please consider doing so and make a pull request for it.
+If you know how to add the file picker for MacOS, please consider doing so and make a pull request for it.

 Basic API usage: